Implementing Monte Carlo Tests with P-value Buckets: Discussion

 \section{Discussion}

-In this article we investigate methods capable of computing a decision for a single hypothesis $H_0$ with unknown p-value $p$ (approximated via Monte Carlo sampling) that achieve both a bounded resampling risk and a finite runtime.
-We first generalize testing thresholds to p-value buckets and prove that methods having both aforementioned properties necessarily need to operate on overlapping p-value buckets (Section~\ref{sec:generalidea}).

-In order to report decisions when testing with overlapping buckets, we propose to use an extension of the traditional star rating system used to report the significance of a hypothesis.

-Our algorithms rely on the computation of a confidence sequence for the unknown $p$.
-We give two constructions of such confidence sequences (Section~\ref{sec:confseq}), prove that both approaches indeed satisfy the bound on the resampling risk and yield a finite runtime for overlapping buckets.
-We (empirically) demonstrate that our methods achieve a competitive computational effort that is close to a theoretical lower bound on the effort (Section~\ref{sec:effort}).

-The choice of (overlapping) p-value buckets we employ in our article is arbitrary.
-However, a variety of (heuristic) techniques can be used to obtain overlapping buckets from traditional thresholds $T=\{ t_0,\ldots,t_m \}$.
-These include: \begin{enumerate} \itemsep{1em} \item The bucket overlapping each threshold $t \in T$ can be chosen as a fixed proportion $\rho \in (0,1)$, leading to the interval $[\rho t, \rho^{-1}t]$. \item Since the length of a confidence interval for a binomial quantity $p$ behaves proportionally to $\sqrt{p(1-p)} \in O \left( \sqrt{p} \right)$ as $p \rightarrow 0$, a bucket around any $t \in T$ can be chosen as $J:=[t-\rho\sqrt{t},t+\rho\sqrt{t}]$, where $\rho>0$ is such that $0 \notin J$. \item The buckets can be chosen to match the precision of a na\"ive sampling method which draws a fixed number of samples $n \in \N$ per hypothesis.
+The overlapping p-value buckets presented in Section~\ref{sec:overlapping} were chosen to be easily written down and to yield an equal maximal effort for all classical thresholds as well as a reasonable expected effort.
+However, these criteria are essentially arbitrary.
+A variety of further (heuristic) criteria can be used to obtain overlapping buckets from traditional testing thresholds $T=\{ t_0,\ldots,t_m \}$.
+These include: \begin{enumerate} \itemsep{1em} \item The bucket overlapping each threshold $t \in T$ can be chosen as $[\rho t, \rho^{-1}t]$ for a fixed proportion $\rho \in (0,1)$. \item Since the length of a confidence interval for a binomial quantity (with success probability $p$) behaves proportionally to $\sqrt{p(1-p)} \in O \left( \sqrt{p} \right)$ as $p \rightarrow 0$, we can define a bucket for $t \in T$ as $J_{t,\rho}=[t-\rho\sqrt{t},t+\rho\sqrt{t}]$, where $\rho>0$ is chosen such that $0 \notin J_{t,\rho}$. \item The buckets can be chosen to match the precision of a na\"ive sampling method which draws a fixed number of samples $n \in \N$ per hypothesis.
 For this we compute all $n+1$ possible confidence intervals (one for each possible $S_n \in \{0,\ldots,n\}$) for each threshold $t \in T$ and record all confidence intervals which cover $t$.
-The union of those intervals can then be used as a bucket for $t$. \end{enumerate} The tuning parameter $\rho$ can be chosen, for instance, to minimize the maximal (worst case) effort for the resulting overlapping buckets.
+The union of those intervals can then be used as a bucket for $t$. \end{enumerate} The tuning parameter $\rho$ can be chosen, for instance, to minimize the maximal (worst case) effort of the resulting overlapping buckets.